 Comparing fingerprints of smaller units of code to measure the similarity between two apps is known as fuzzy hashing.
-Fuzzy hashing has been shown to be an effective way of modeling repackaged apps~\cite{zhou2012detecting}.
-A similar methodology was also applied to Graphical User Interfaces (GUIs) in~\cite{chen2015finding}.
-Unlike Dendroid, we are not interested in fragments that are unique to a family (i.e., fully discriminant fragments), but in all the methods that are common to the samples of a certain malware family.
+Fuzzy hashing has been shown to be an effective way of modeling repackaged apps~\cite{zhou2012detecting, suarez2014dendroid,chen2015finding}.
+One major advantage of leveraging on a fuzzy representation of the CFG is an improved resistance against class and method renaming, as well as variable encryption.